Center Overview

 Research Focus

-There is tremendous need to develop novel sensors that can be incorporated in new ways to advance the science of drying, baking, freezing, and more.
-Many of these sensors need to be able to operate in harsh environments of high and low temperatures and elevated stresses.
-These sensors will ultimately be used to create artificial intelligence programs to improve operating processes.
+There is tremendous need to develop novel drying technologies and sensors that can be incorporated in new ways to advance the science of drying, baking, freezing, and more.
+Many of these sensors need to be able to operate in harsh environments of high and low temperatures and elevated stress.
+These technologies will ultimately be used to create artificial intelligence programs to improve drying processes.